ORLGuide

 Tock logo

-Kaya, a Filipino spot in Mills 50, is fine dining that’s not stuffy at all—it’s more like being at your friend’s apartment who happens to be a chef rather than a white-tablecloth affair with tuxedo-clad waiters.
-No one will give you the side eye here for wearing a T-shirt, but it is the type of place you need reservations for.
+Kaya is fine dining that’s not stuffy—it’s more like being at your chef friend’s apartment rather than a white-tablecloth affair with tuxedo-clad waiters.
+No one will give you the side eye here for wearing a T-shirt, but it is the type of place where you need a reservation.
 Once you’re in, focus on the chef’s nightly menu: five courses that might include adobo with local mushrooms or fried fish sinigang in a clay pot whose lid, coated with tamarind miso paste, becomes the bowl.
-If you simply can’t be bothered to book ahead, they do reserve a couple tables for walk-ins where you can order a la carte.
+If you can’t get in, they do reserve a couple tables for walk-ins where you can order a la carte and have Happy Hour specials daily from 5-6pm.

-If you’re looking for a place you, your kids, your mother-in-law, and the entire extended family will like, go to this Winter Park gastropub.
-While you can get things like dry-aged steaks and lamb ravioli in the restaurant and taproom, we like the beer garden for something more casual and fun.
+If you’re looking for a place you, your kids, your mother-in-law, and the entire extended family will be happy with, go to this Winter Park gastropub.
+While you can order things like dry-aged steaks and goat cheese tortellini in the restaurant and taproom, the beer garden is more casual and fun.
 The dog-friendly space usually has a food truck menu (think giant pretzels, smashburgers, and wings), Jenga and shuffleboard that will keep the kids occupied, and a long list of house-brewed beers on tap that can last you well into the afternoon.

-There are other restaurants doing great omakase menus in Orlando, but Soseki is much more laid-back and personal than the others.
-Chefs share the story behind each of the 18 courses in the same way they might talk about their kids or gifted nephews.
+There are a lot of great omakase menus happening in Orlando, but Soseki is much more laid-back and personal than the others.
+Chefs share the story behind each of the 15 to 18 courses in the same way they might talk about their clarinet-playing kids or gifted nephews.
 They also never repeat menu items, so you might eat chawanmushi with Cape Canaveral shrimp one day, and saba with battered kombu another.
-If you’re looking to try Soseki at a lower price point, their Saturday lunch offers a condensed tasting menu of six courses, plus seasonal Japanese-inspired sides.

-Norman’s is the move for celebrating something like a double-digit anniversary.
-The spacious dining room at the Dellagio Town Center, with its shining brass bar and windows into the 4,000-bottle wine cellar, sends the message that you deeply treasure your SO (and you might even finally propose).
-The menu has fancy fusion dishes like french toast stuffed with foie gras and blue crab beignets with yuzu aioli, along with a worthwhile wine pairing that’ll get you access to some of the best stuff from their big selection.
+Nothing says splurge like a dinner at Norman’s.
+The spacious dining room at the Dellagio Town Center has a shining brass bar and windows into the 4,000-bottle wine cellar, along with a constant flow of double-digit anniversary dinners and corporate types schmoozing with potential clients.
+They do fancy fusion dishes like french toast stuffed with foie gras and blue crab beignets with yuzu aioli, along with a worthwhile wine pairing that’ll get you access to some of the best stuff from their big selection.

-We highly recommend coming to this Japanese pub to unwind after a long day, especially if you spent an afternoon networking or avoiding people at a conference.
-They have 35 types of sake, plus fizzy highballs and bites that are way better than your typical bar food: delicious salty chicken skin yakitori skewers, scallop crudo, and grilled shoyu quail eggs.
-The huge space is always full of people chatting and snacking, and perfect for sharing small plates with friends or even a solo meal where you might make a new LinkedIn connection.
+Come to this walk-in-only Japanese pub to unwind with fun food that comes on a stick and Happy Hour deals.
+They have 35 types of sake, plus fizzy highballs and bites that are way better than your typical bar sliders: delicious salty chicken skin yakitori skewers, spicy yuzu pepper shrimp, and grilled shoyu quail eggs.
+The huge space is always full of people chatting, and perfect for sharing small plates with whatever new friend you made at the bar because you were eyeing their snacks.

-If you’ve ever been to a BBQ and thought, “why aren’t people putting pulled pork on other carbs besides buns?,” you’ll love this Mills 50 spot.
+If you’ve ever been to a BBQ and thought, “why aren’t people putting pulled pork on other carbs besides buns?” you’ll love this self-described Italianish joint.
 They do things like pizzas with braised brisket, grape jelly BBQ sauce, and smoked mozzarella and cheddar melted all over.
 But there’s more to this pizza than just the toppings—the sourdough crust has a subtle tang with a pillowy and softer texture than your average pie.
 Enjoy each hefty slice with cacio e pepe fries and Pigzza’s riff on a whisky smash with pistachio orgeat, grapefruit, and tarragon.
-The best seats are by the window-lined garage doors, which open to let in the breeze.

-Edoboy isn’t your regular date night spot.
+Edoboy isn’t your regular sushi spot.
 There’s a one-hour time limit, you’ll be standing the entire time, and there’s not a lot going on in the space besides the chefs blowtorching and slicing up raw fish.
-But that’s exactly why we like it, especially for an early in-the-game date where you’re still figuring each other out.
+But that’s exactly why we like it, especially for hanging out with a good friend you don’t mind stretching your calves with.
 You can select up to a dozen pieces—the Faroe Island salmon and butter-smooth bluefin fatty tuna are standouts—and each nigiri is served on a banana leaf.
-If you’re getting the hint this isn’t going to work out, at least you can finish your meal with the best miso soup you’ll ever have (the broth is made each morning from that day’s fish bones).

 The downstairs cafe of Antonio’s sort of reminds us of food halls in Italy.
 It’s an always-busy market setup where the tables are scattered among the merchandise, so you might end up seated by boxes of risotto or bottles of amarone as you share a spread of pizza and pasta.
 They’re open all day, so it works if you want a slab of lasagna for lunch, a stromboli for dinner, or a meatball sub at 3pm.
 Don’t leave their market without picking up some almond cookies from Tuscany or a ball of smoked scamorza from Puglia.
-They also have a restaurant upstairs that’s more formal, with steaks, martinis, and a full bar.
+They also have a restaurant upstairs that’s more formal with steaks and a full bar, but we like the market best.

 This casual Mexican restaurant is an ideal family dinner spot where everyone can get what they want: an excellent spicy jalapeño margarita for you, and a simple quesadilla for your cousin who only eats things with cheese.
 The menu is overloaded with options, but we like coming here for a dinner of poblano rellenos with tequila bacon and the birria tacos with extra tender slow-braised brisket.
 Don’t let the strip mall exterior fool you—inside you’ll find a newly renovated dining space and an upscale, almost country club atmosphere.
 Agave Azul also happens to be 10 minutes away from the Wizarding World of Harry Potter, in case your colby jack-loving cousin wants to know.

 If your wealthy but eccentric uncle had an antique store and a speakeasy in his 100-year-old mansion, it might look a bit like Mathers Social Gathering.
-Bartenders in suspenders whip up creative cocktails, there are sashaying burlesque dancers performing around the space, and everybody is snacking on plates of brie and manchego or pepperoni flatbread.
-Come here for a gin cocktail with lavender and honey served in a mini bathtub or a smoking oak decanter of bourbon with whiskey barrel bitters and green apple.
+Bartenders in suspenders whip up creative cocktails, there are sashaying burlesque dancers performing around the space, and everybody is passing around plates of brie and manchego or pepperoni flatbread.
+Come here to snack and drink a gin cocktail with lavender and honey served in a mini bathtub or a smoking oak decanter of bourbon with whiskey barrel bitters and green apple.
 They even have a general store in the corner of the room for the essentials, like candy cigarettes and absinthe.

 This trattoria with candles, white tablecloths, and jazz music playing in the background is a top date night spot in Orlando.
 But despite all the typical sexy stuff, the real thing that makes this place shine is the freshly made pasta.
 Try the cannelloni, filled with just the right amount of ricotta, mozzarella, and parmigiano, or a plate of pappardelle allo scoglio that’s loaded with a generous portion of shrimp, scallops, mussels, clams, and calamari.
 Save room for the citrusy panna cotta that’s drizzled with amarena cherry syrup.